Drupal Association members fund grants that make connections all over the world.

 Go to Configuration » Media » Breakpoints

-If you want to create another breakpoint group see http://drupal.org/node/1904690.
+If you want to create another breakpoint group see Add a breakpoint group through the UI.
 You will need a new breakpoint group for every image style you want to be responsive.
 For example, if you want the image styles "thumbnail" and "medium" to be responsive, you will probably need to create two breakpoint groups, which you might call "Thumbnail" and "Medium".

 4. Add new styles for breakpoints